TERMS OF SERVICE

 - In case of dissolution in accordance with the previous paragraph, the entrepreneur will refund the amount that the consumer has paid as soon as possible, but no later than 14 days after dissolution.

-- If delivery of an ordered product proves to be impossible (e.g. customs of a certain country block the delivery of the product or service), the entrepreneur will at most provide a discount coupon to the consumer.
+- If delivery of an ordered product proves to be impossible (e.g. customs of a certain country block the delivery of the product or service), the entrepreneur will at most provide a replacement product to the consumer.
 If the entrepreneur decides to send a replacement item to the consumer, it will be stated in a clear and comprehensible manner that a replacement item is being delivered and when.
 For replacement items the right of withdrawal can not be excluded.
 The costs of a possible return shipment are for the account of the consumer.

 - The risk of damage and / or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a pre-designated and announced representative to the entrepreneur, unless expressly agreed otherwise.